Constitutional history of Canada: British North America Act (1867)

 The British North America Act 1867 was the act that established Canada, by the confederation of the North American British colonies of the Canada, New Brunswick and Nova Scotia.
 The former subdivisions of Canada were renamed from Canada West and Canada East to the Province of Ontario and Province of Quebec, respectively.
 Quebec and Ontario were given equal footing with New Brunswick and Nova Scotia in the Parliament of Canada.
 This was done to counter the claims of manifest destiny made by the United States, for the defence of Britain's holdings.
 American claims are evinced by the invasions of the Canadas during the American Revolutionary War and the War of 1812.

-Prior to the BNA Act of 1867, the British colonies of New Brunswick, Nova Scotia and Prince Edward Island, discussed the possibility of a fusion to counter the threat of American annexation, and to reduce the costs of governance.
+Prior to the British North America Act 1867, the British colonies of New Brunswick, Nova Scotia and Prince Edward Island, discussed the possibility of a fusion to counter the threat of American annexation, and to reduce the costs of governance.
 The Province of Canada entered these negotiations at the behest of the British government, and this led to the ambivalence of Prince Edward Island, which delayed joining the new Dominion until 1873.
 The constitutional conference, ironically, was held on Prince Edward Island, in Charlottetown.
 Newfoundland also participated (at the Quebec Conference) and likewise declined to join.